Sovos Brands Reports First Quarter 2023 Financial Results

 Raising Full Year Net Sales and Adjusted EBITDA Guidance

-LOUISVILLE, Colo., May 10, 2023 (GLOBE NEWSWIRE) -- Sovos Brands, Inc. (“Sovos Brands” or the “Company”) (Nasdaq: SOVO), one of the fastest-growing food companies of scale in the United States, today reported financial results for its first quarter ended April 1, 2023.
+LOUISVILLE, Colo., May 10, 2023 (GLOBE NEWSWIRE) -- Sovos Brands, Inc. ("Sovos Brands" or the "Company") SOVO, one of the fastest-growing food companies of scale in the United States, today reported financial results for its first quarter ended April 1, 2023.

 Highlights: